signalwire/signalwire-js/.changeset/ten-geckos-design.md

 '@signalwire/core': patch
 ---

-[internal] Use Base EventEmitter for each Call instance.
+[internal] Use baseEventEmitter for Voice APIs.